exporl/apex/documentation/creatingexperimentfiles/index.md

     <uri_prefix source="apexconfig">speechmaterials</uri_prefix>
 ```

-This is done by specifying the prefix ID in the Apex3 config file and setting
+This is done by specifying the prefix ID in the APEX 4 config file and setting
 the attribute to in the experiment file.
 You can specify a complete or
 part of it.